AlejandroGorgues/AstroCabTools/README.md

 ## Tools

-+ mrs_chan.py - To identify wich channels from the MRS range, an emitted wavelenth is.
++ mrs_chan.py - To identify wich channels from the MRS range, an emitted wavelenth is (BETA version).
-+ mrs_spec_chan.py - Visualization of relationship emitted wavelength and density flux associate.
++ mrs_spec_chan.py - Visualization of relationship emitted wavelength and density flux associate (BETA version).
-+ mrs_det_plot.py - Manipulation of astronomic images based of frame and integration values.
++ mrs_det_plot.py - Manipulation of astronomic images based of frame and integration values (BETA version).
 + fit_line.py - Representation of multiple gauss fitted models based on an spectrum.
-+ astro_tools - Interface that allows to load each tool without using command line.
++ all_tools - Interface that allows to load each tool without using command line.

 ### Packages used